isaac-mason/navcat/README.md

     direction: Nav.OffMeshConnectionDirection.START_TO_END,
     flags: 1,
     area: 0,
-    // optional cost override, if not provided the cost will be the distance from start to end
-    // making the cost 0 means the teleporter will be more preferred over normal walkable paths
-    cost: 0,
 };

 // add the off-mesh connection to the nav mesh, returns the off-mesh connection id